 Expiry dates explained

-Use by: Not allowed on OLIO
+Sharing food after the Use by date: Not allowed on OLIO

 You'll see "use by" dates on food that goes off quickly, such as smoked fish, meat products and ready-prepared salads.